nponeccop/vz/README.md

 - 32-bit `i686` as the main target architecture to save RAM.
 RAM is what is paid for.
 More RAM means more money, and saving 200 MB of RAM gives significant advantages on 512MB VPS.
 Fat runtimes for fat containers already exist.
 - `vzexec` master works as a frontend to `ansible`
 - `vzexec` slave works as a shell or an SSH subsystem
+- `runch` implements an open Open Containers Initiative (OCI) specification, along with Docker/libcontainer `runc` and VM `runv`
 - ideally no interactive shell whatsoever, except for emergencies
 - image push over SFTP (not pull over HTTPS, so no image registry)
-- flat images without layers in v1 (i.e. simple tarballs of OCI bundles)
+- flat images without layers in the initial release (i.e. simple tarballs of OCI bundles)

 Status
 ------